 Lots of blogs and websites catalog unusual and unconventional homes…you might have stumbled on to some as you surfed the internet for ideas.

 Did you quickly move on, thinking, “Nah, that’s not what I had in mind?”

 If you did, you might have missed an opportunity to learn something new, and break out of your slump.
 You’ve heard the same thing from the same people too many times already, why not hear from someone completely different?

 A big part of the design process in my office is trying ideas that seem contrary – that’s how we keep the creativity flowing and allow new and different design ideas to emerge.

 People who build unusual homes are often more than willing to talk about them, and about how they came to choose the unconventional.
 Try tracking a few of them down and ask, “what were you thinking?”

 They’ll probably tell you.

 A lot of people are going to try to push you into a new house or a room addition project as quickly as possible.
 They want to get you to a decision, now.

-But if you’re like every single one of my clients over the past 23 years, you’re going to change your mind about the scheme you’re working on several times before you settle on a final design.
+But if you’re like every single one of my clients over the past few decades, you’re going to change your mind about the scheme you’re working on several times before you settle on a final design.